 Another important thing to keep in mind is the need for optimizing images.
 Jpegs tend to be better to use on websites, but don’t forget to add an alt tag and even a description to each of your images.
 It’s an important part of SEO.

 Large images are also something to keep an eye out for, as they can negatively affect page speed, another important factor in optimizing your site.
 If your site uses large images, try an online image optimizer like Optimizilla, or if you have a WordPress website, you can also use plugins like WP Smush It to strip unnecessary data from your images and also shrink the size of them.

 Page speed does count in ranking configurations, so you’ll want to get your site loading as fast as possible.
 If you’re not sure how your page scores in terms of speed, Google provides a page speed insights checker that will inform you of any issues on both the mobile and desktop versions of your site that are affecting your page speed.

 Once you take the page speed test, if you notice that you’re generating alerts telling you that there are issues affecting your site speed, consider working with a web developer to get them fixed.

-If you used web builder software to create your site on your own, without a web designer, you may have ended up creating more issues for your site and scoring possibilities, because of how many of the do-it-yourself website builders work.
+If you opted not to use a website builder, but instead to use website DIY software to create your site on your own, without a web designer, you may have ended up creating more issues for your site and hurt your ranking possibilities, because of how many of the do-it-yourself website builders work.
 Even themes that you’ve used and implemented on your own, with content management systems like WordPress can be problematic, i.e. containing issues in their coding or not using SEO best practices, and in the end, you can inherit their issues.

 Another factor that Google and other search engines consider in regards to ranking you is whether you have a mobile-friendly site.
 That can be either a responsive website or a separate mobile site, but if you don’t have either of those, consider getting one soon, because Google has already been penalizing your site for this for a while.